diyasen2021/Bioinformatics_workshop_BScstudents/Lessons/Module7_ngs_theory1.md

 ### PacBio — Single Molecule Real Time (SMRT) Sequencing

 PacBio uses a **zero-mode waveguide** approach, where individual DNA polymerase molecules sit at the bottom of tiny wells and synthesise DNA in real time.
-Each nucleotide is fluorescently labelled, and the signal is detected as it is incorporated.
-Like Nanopore, PacBio generates long reads — typically **15–25 kb** for standard long-read mode.
+- DNA fragments are converted into a circular molecule called a SMRTbell template.
+- Each DNA molecule sits in a nanoscopic well called a Zero-Mode Waveguide (ZMW).
+- A DNA polymerase enzyme is attached at the bottom of the well.
+It begins synthesizing a new strand by adding nucleotides (A, T, G, C).
+- Each nucleotide (A, T, G, C) is labeled with a different fluorescent dye and when each nucleotide is incorporated, it emits a flash of light

 The newer **HiFi (CCS) mode** sequences the same circular DNA molecule multiple times, generating consensus reads with accuracy exceeding **99.9%**, combining the length of long reads with the accuracy approaching short reads.
 PacBio HiFi is increasingly used for phased genome assembly, structural variant detection, and full-length isoform sequencing (Iso-Seq).